News and Parish Happenings

 We extend our heartfelt thanks to everyone who participated—your voices are essential in guiding the path forward.
 Stay tuned for updates as the planning process unfolds!

-Annual Town Hall: State of the Parish Updates
+Annual Town Hall: State of the Parish Updates - August 2024

-Our parish family gathered in La Salette Hall for a special state of the parish meeting.
+On August 14th 2024, our parish family gathered in La Salette Hall for a special state of the parish meeting.
 Father Jim, our beloved pastor, and Dave Smith, our dedicated parish administrator, took this opportunity to reflect on the past year and share exciting news about recent changes and developments within our parish community.

 The meeting provided a comprehensive overview of the various initiatives and improvements that have taken place over the past year.
 Father Jim and Dave offered insights into the progress made, highlighting the ongoing efforts to enhance our parish life and strengthen our community bonds.